pat/thinking-sphinx/v4/deltas.md

 ---
 layout: en
-title: Delta Indexes
+title: Delta Indexes and Merging
 gem_version: v4
 redirect_from: "/deltas.html"
 ---

-## Delta Indexes
+## Delta Indexes and Merging

 If you're using SQL-backed indices (rather than real-time indices) and you wish to keep records up-to-date, you'll come up against a limitation in Sphinx: you can only update records by reprocessing the indices they're stored in.